Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“If you believe in the benefits of recycling but you don’t have access to a recycling program in your community, this can cause you distress or discomfort because you have this value that’s important to you but you’re not participating in it,” says psychologist Kia-Rai Prewitt, PhD.
+“If you believe in the benefits of recycling but you don’t have access to a recycling program in your community, this can cause you distress or discomfort because you have this value that’s important to you but you’re not participating in it,” illustrates psychologist Kia-Rai Prewitt, PhD.

 “When you’re consistently making choices that go against your beliefs, it can cause a lot of stress and unhappiness,” notes Dr. Prewitt.
 “You’re feeling this discomfort because you’re trying to figure it out and actively work through this conflict.”